-The Company's focus remains the systematic exploration of its expanding properties in the Golden Triangle area of northwestern British Columbia.
+The Company's focus remains the systematic exploration of its properties in the Golden Triangle area of northwestern British Columbia.
 Since the summer of 2008 Romios has carried out extensive exploration programs in this area with considerable success.

-The Company is very pleased with the 2014 summer program confirming 2013 assays and extending the mineralized zone from 300 metres to 350 metres at the Burgundy Ridge Zone.
+The 2014 summer program confirmed 2013 assays and extended the mineralized zone from 300 metres to 350 metres at the Burgundy Ridge Zone.
 The airborne geophysical surveys over the Newmont Lake Project area, notably the ZTEM electromagnetic survey, identified magnetic anomalies, some of which are yet to be explained geologically and could represents promising exploration targets.